 Growing up in New England’s countryside surrounded by fragrant lilac, lush peonies, and delicate lily of the valley, Emily Pinon developed a love for flowers and design.
 Later, she flourished in Paris where she worked alongside some of the city’s most renowned designers.
 Immersed in a world of luxury and fashion, she returned to New York City and established herself as a preeminent force in the design community.
 Before long she was lauded for her dynamic and inspirational designs, and she quickly acquired a loyal and sophisticated clientele.

 Emily and the Bastille Flowers & Events team enjoy traveling all over the globe producing exquisitely crafted and one-of-a-kind events.
 Emily currently lives in Manhattan with her husband and son.

-Darroch and Michael Putnam founded their floristry studio, Putnam & Putnam, in New York in 2014 and soon became the go-to florists for fashion shows, editorial shoots, installations, parties and weddings.
-They have collaborated on projects ranging from events with Dior and Cartier to installations for Beyoncé and Grace Coddington and memorable wedding celebrations including the rehearsal dinner Jerry Seinfeld hosted for Gwyneth Paltrow and Brad Falchuk in 2018.
-Their work has been featured in Vogue, Harper’s Bazaar, Martha Stewart Living, Town & Country, W Magazine, and Elle Décor, including many international publications.
-Their first book, Flower Color Guide, published in 2018, has been translated into several languages, including French, German, Italian, Korean and Spanish.
-In 2019, they opened a fulltime design studio in Los Angeles and now split their time between the west coast and New York City.
+Michael Putnam founded his floristry studio, Putnam Designs, in New York in 2014 and soon became the go-to florist for fashion shows, editorial shoots, installations, parties and weddings.
+Putnam has collaborated on projects ranging from events with Dior and Cartier to installations for Beyoncé and Grace Coddington and memorable wedding celebrations including the rehearsal dinner Jerry Seinfeld hosted for Gwyneth Paltrow and Brad Falchuk in 2018.
+His work has been featured in Vogue, Harper’s Bazaar, Martha Stewart Living, Town & Country, W Magazine, and Elle Décor, including many international publications.
+Putnam’s first book, Flower Color Guide, published in 2018, has been translated into several languages, including French, German, Italian, Korean and Spanish.
+In 2019, Putnam opened a full-time design studio in Los Angeles.

 Lewis Miller of LMD